clarkli86/CarND-Behavioral-Cloning-P3/writeup_report.md

 My first step was to use a convolution neural network model similar to the multi-stage network used to classify German traffic signs [2][3].
 I thought this model might be appropriate because it should have enough filters and deep hidden layers for behaviour cloning.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I also made sure the training set and validation set have similar distribution of steering angle.
-Otherwise the model may only be validated on straight road.
+Otherwise the model may only be validated on straight road. (`model.py` line 88)
 ![Steering Angle Distribution][steering_angle_distribution]

 Then I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.